xrchitron/restaurantList/README.md

 ### Features

-1. users are able to visit restaurant information as a visiter
+1. users are able to register as new users
+2. users are able to register with facebook or google
-2. users are able to create customized restaurant information
+3. users are able to create customized restaurant information
-3. users are able to search restaurants by name and category
+4. users are able to search restaurants by name and category
-4. users are able to sort restaurants by different category
+5. users are able to sort restaurants by different category
-5. users are able to update restaurants' info
+6. users are able to update restaurants' info
-6. users are able to delete restaurants' info
+7. users are able to delete restaurants' info
-7. users are able to visit restaurants by pagination
+8. users are able to visit restaurants by pagination

 ## Environment Setup